The stats on video are just unreal.

 More people will follow your video posts and ads to your website, and the increased traffic will boost your Google search rankings.
 And more importantly, boost your sales.

 Videos on your website will increase visitor engagement and total time spent on your website, and that too helps your website rank higher on Google.

 Hosting your videos on YouTube dramatically helps boost your chance of ranking on the first page of Google search results.

-People don’t use the phone book anymore when they’re looking for where to buy your product or service, they immediately turn to Google.
+People don’t use the phone book anymore when they’re looking for where to buy the product or service you offer, they immediately turn to Google.
 The higher you’re ranked in Google, the more likely your business will be the one they contact.